 Each of H.C.
 Grant, G.P.
 Essex-Cater and S.J.
-Hopkins is a Director of Sanne Corporate Services Limited, a company which provides administration services to the Partnership at commercial rates with effect from 1st June 2013 to date.
+Hopkins is a Director of Sanne Corporate Services Limited, a company which provides administration services to the Partnership at commercial rates.

 S.J.
-Hopkins is also a Director of Sanne Secretaries Limited, a company which provides secretarial services to the Partnership at commercial rates with effect from 1st June 2013 to date.
+Hopkins is also a Director of Sanne Secretaries Limited, a company which provides secretarial services to the Partnership at commercial rates.